 Freddie Mac BorrowSmart Program Guidelines

-What is the Freddie Mac BorrowSmart Program?
+Freddie Mac BorrowSmart Program Overview

 BorrowSmart Income Limits

-1. $1,000 for the borrower(s) whose qualifying income is more significant than 80% and less than or equal to 100% of the county area median income (AMI).
+• $1,000 for income between 80% and 100% of the county area median income (AMI).

-2. $1,250 for the borrower(s) whose qualifying income is more significant than 50% and less than or equal to 80% of the county AMI.
+• $1,250 for income between 50% and 80% of the county AMI.

-3. $2,500 for the borrower(s) whose qualifying income is less than or equal to 50% of the county area median income (AMI).
+• $2,500 for income less than or equal to 50% of the county AMI.

-620 median credit score
+• Credit score requirement: 620 median credit score.

 Home Possible Loan Program